m-jawhar/library-management-system/README.md

 ## 🤝 Contributing

-This is a portfolio/learning project.
+This is a learning project.
 Feel free to:

 - Fork the repository
 - Add new features